 By, Erhan Altay

 WarRock is a free to play first person tactical shooter developed by Korean studio Dream Execution.
 Released in 2005, the game was heavily influenced by Counter-Strike.
 The success of the Half-Life mod Counter-Strike marked a sea change in the PC FPS genre worldwide.
 Developers moved away from the traditional Unreal and Doom style frag fests to more realistic physics and weaponry.
 WarRock was one of the first successful Asian tactical shooters to follow in Counter-Strike’s footsteps and laid the groundwork for such well known titles as CrossFire (2007) and BlackShot (2008).
+The game used to be available through Nexon EU but is now available through Papayaplay.

 The mid to late 2000s saw a growing interest in the West for free to play titles, particularly those from Korea.
 Much of this interest was initially focused on MMORPGs, but many American and European publishers also licensed games of other genres, including shooters.
 GamersFirst, of APB Reloaded fame, was the first to bring WarRock to the West back in early 2007.
 The game quickly gained a strong following across Europe, North, and South America.
 WarRock was especially well received in countries where lower system specs were more common.
 While many American gamers found it a poor substitute for existing titles like Counter Strike Source or Battlefield 2, it was still impressive to see a free to play title combine game modes modeled after those two very different franchises.
 WarRock’s success and the continued success of the tactical shooter genre lead to the release of many other F2P shooters including Combat Arms and Wolf Team.
 These newer titles stole much of WarRock’s thunder and eventually, in 2012, the publishing rights for WarRock passed from K2 Network’s GamersFirst portal to Nexon’s European division.
 In 2014 the South American version, hosted by z8 Games was also closed leaving Nexon Europe’s service as the only option for remaining players from North and South America.
 Local versions in the Philippines, Japan, and the home country of South Korea are also still in service as of this writing.